 The next morning, Oral woke up unable to move or feel the entire left side of his body.
 Just a day later, he was assessed for the Glenrose Rehabilitation Hospital and admitted shortly after to the inpatient stroke recovery unit.

-“When I arrived, I needed two people to help me do anything—walk, shower, use the washroom,” Oral recalled.
+“When I arrived, I needed two people to help me do anything — walk, shower, use the washroom,” Oral recalled.
 “But within days, I was up and walking with a cane.
 At first, I didn’t even want to call it walking.
 It felt like I was struggling.
 But the next day, I felt a little stronger.
 The harder I worked, the faster I started to see things happening.”

 For Oral, it felt like being back on a national team training camp.
 “I had all the support staff ready to make me compete.
 Everyone from the cleaning team to physical therapists, occupational therapists, speech-language pathologists, and recreation therapists encouraged me to get back to my normal.”

 Just four weeks after his admission, Oral walked out of the Glenrose on his own, without assistance.
-Regaining independence—even in the smallest task—was a powerful turning point.
+Regaining independence, even in the smallest task, was a powerful turning point.

 “Anything that I couldn’t do the day before, is an opportunity to be thankful.
 A flicker on my arm or leg, I was thankful and excited about.”

 And Oral’s recovery continued.
-Just two weeks after being discharged, Oral returned to the Glenrose as an outpatient continuing with recreational therapy that included swimming, yoga, and pickleball.
+Just two weeks after being discharged, Oral returned to the Glenrose as an outpatient continuing with recreational therapy that included golf, yoga, and pickleball.
 By fall, he had even regained his driver’s license.

 Reflecting on his time at the Glenrose, Oral says it’s been life changing.
 “I recognize that I’m a beneficiary of a world-class facility in Edmonton.
 I don’t know if I would be anywhere near where I am if I didn’t have access to the facilities and people at the Glenrose.
 It’s incredible.
 Absolutely incredible.”